 Other helpful tips: Bring a toy!!!
 This can be very helpful when examining children.
 Carry a normal development chart (Google Denver II PDF).

-Common problems at BCH:
+Common Conditions at BCH

 Autoimmune and demyelinating diseases of the nervous system